-The Chief Executive will give notice to the public of the time and place of any meeting in accordance with the Access to Information Procedure Rules.
+The Chief Executive will give notice to the public of the time and place of any meeting by posting a weblink on the Council's website and in accordance with the Access to Information Procedure Rules.
 At least five clear days before a meeting, the Chief Executive will send a summons signed by him/her, or his/her representative, electronically, to every member of the Council or by some other method as an individual member shall have specified.
-The summons will give the date, time and place of each meeting and specify the business to be transacted, and will be accompanied by such reports as are available.
+The summons will give the date, time and place of each meeting and specify the business to be transacted and will be accompanied by such reports as are available.
+The summons will also be posted on the Council's website.